-In a very, very broad definition, bellydance is a dance with its roots in the Middle East that is characterized by torso articulation.
-The type of dance I do and teach is Transnational Fusion bellydance.
-Transnational Fusion is a form of bellydance that blends a variety of bellydance and non-bellydance dance forms together to make something new.
+In a very, very broad and incomplete definition, bellydance is a dance-family with its roots in the MENAT region (Middle East, North Africa, Turkey) that is characterized by torso articulation.
+The type of dance I do is Fusion Bellydance.
+Fusion is a form of bellydance that blends a variety of bellydance and non-bellydance dance forms together to make something new.

 These definitions are woefully inadequate, but a good starting place.

 Email me!
 I’m happy to point curious folks to resources to learn about this rich, beautiful, complicated, dance form.

 From a movement standpoint, not necessarily, but also yes.
 Like with anything else new, there is a little bit of a learning curve.
 A lot can be done with simple movements, so don’t worry about the super hard stuff.
 If you’re taking classes with me, we’ll start with the basics.
 That being said, I aim to make classes challenging!
 Trying something hard is the first step to being good at something hard!
 There will always be something new to learn or try with belly dance.
 Becoming a well-rounded dancer is a life-time pursuit.

 I want to hire you.